Passing a GitLab CI Job For a Failing Script

 ,

-which will allow failure for any exit code when set to true.
-This can be
+which allow failure for any exit code when set to true.
+This can be enhanced by

 with